Tameside: Education

 Since 2007 Tameside's schools have been transformed as the result of multimillion-pound investment.

 Virtually every high school has been replaced or remodelled.
 Eighteen primary schools have been rebuilt in recent years and another 20 have undergone major remodelling.
 In addition, the borough has opened the first entirely new schools in its history: Inspire Academy on Mossley Road, Ashton, and Discovery Academy off Porlock Avenue, Hattersley.
 Both offer 420 places plus a nursery.

 In 2015, GCSE results improved more in Tameside than anywhere else in the North West, and the borough was one of the top 10 nationally for the most improved results.

 At Key Stage 4 57.3% of pupils in the borough achieved five or more A* to C grades including English and maths – a 3.6% improvement on the previous year.

 In terms of expected progress in English, 73% of pupils make expected progress in Tameside compared to 71% nationally.
 In maths 66% of pupils make expected progress, in line with the national average of 67%.

 At Key Stage 2, 80% of pupils in Tameside achieved level 4+ in reading, writing and maths combined, sustaining the borough's 6% improvement in results from 2013 to 2014.

+Media

+In terms of television, Tameside is served by BBC North West and ITV Granada broadcasting from the Winter Hill TV transmitter.

+Radio stations for the area are: